pseudocodeio/pseudocode/README.md

 ```
 set x to 5
 print "The dog jumped over the quick brown fox by #x meters"

+set y to "pizza"
+print "The dog ate a lot of #y"
 ```

 You can print a whole list